D-Robotics/x5-rdk-gen/README_en.md

 ### Compiling RDK Official Debian Packages

 Packages starting with `hobot-` are the source and configuration files for RDK's official Debian packages, which are developed and maintained by RDK.
-After downloading the complete source code, you can rebuild the Debian packages by executing `mk_deb.sh`.
+After downloading the complete source code, you can rebuild the Debian packages by executing `mk_debs.sh`.

 Help information is as follows:

 ```
 $ ./mk_debs.sh help
 The debian package named by 'help' is not supported, please check the input parameters.
-./mk_deb.sh [all] | [deb_name]
+./mk_debs.sh [all] | [deb_name]
     hobot-boot
     hobot-kernel-headers
     hobot-dtb